How to build awesome online course content (with examples)

 Then, simply write exactly what you’d send them in that email reply.

 You don’t have to worry about making your writing sound polished, because your students aren’t going to be worried about that, either.
 They just want their problem solved, and addressing them like you’d address a friend is the best way to do that.

 Writing tip: If you’re having trouble getting started, start by recording what you want to say as a voice note on your phone.
 Then, transcribe it (or spend a few dollars on Fiverr to have it transcribed for you) and treat the transcription as your first draft.

 You can always edit a bad page.
 You can’t edit a blank page.

 PDF content is great for giving your student a handy reference that they can look at anytime, or for creating worksheets for students to fill out.

 Examples of effective PDF content include:

-I asked Mackenzie Child, Podia’s designer extraordinaire, for some tips on creating better visual content.
+I asked Mackenzie Child , Podia’s first designer extraordinaire, for some tips on creating better visual content.
 Here’s the wisdom he shared: